 It is the policy of the Juvenile Court to have all matters heard by a judicial officer assigned to the Juvenile Court to the extent possible.
-(Effective July 1, 2012; Rule 6.1.4 (now 6.1.5) renumbered effective January 1, 2006; adopted as Rule 50.4 effective January 1, 1999)
+Juvenile Court cases are assigned on a direct calendar system.
+Cases are assigned to a particular judicial officer based on a number system.
+Once a case is assigned to a particular judicial officer it is assigned for all purposes and will remain with that judicial officer until the termination of jurisdiction, unless otherwise ordered.
+(Effective January 1, 2022; Rule 6.1.4 (now 6.1.5) renumbered effective January 1, 2006; adopted as Rule 50.4 effective January 1, 1999)